 Thank you for reading.

 This poem was not sponsored by my patrons, but it could be in the future.
-If you would like me to be able to write them more, feel free to head over my patreon and check out the tiers there, $2 will be giving poetry straight into your inbox! (it’s a process) Alternatively, check out my support page for more info.
+If you would like me to be able to write more of them, feel free to head over my patreon and check out the tiers there, $2 will hopefully eventually start sending poetry straight into your inbox! (it’s a process) Alternatively, check out my support page for more info.